Onboarding new clients is always a great feeling. The multiplying of subsequent responsibilities, not so much.

 That’s why marketing report templates play an essential role in your day-to-day.
 They help you get ahead and stay that way while ensuring you’re following client reporting best practices.

-This article will showcase eight marketing report templates that save time, deliver results, and save unnecessary headaches.
+This article will showcase eight report templates digital agencies use to save time, deliver results, and save unnecessary headaches.

 Why Are Marketing Report Templates So Important?

 Let’s put it this way–when business is booming, your agency will have increased reporting demands.
 It’s inevitable.

 And it’s impossible to rely on unsustainable reporting methods such as manual spreadsheets or screenshots when you’re striving to be a bigger fish in the pond.

 Unless you hire someone full-time to pump out reports.
 But good luck keeping them on board.

 Whether you’re considering buying vs. building your report, here are a few reasons why a marketing template is an absolute must for your agency.